InspiredGoat/octopod/README.md

 2. click message
 3. friend's preferred chat opens with dm ready to go

-If this process is faster than .
+If this process is faster than accessing a service normaly then people will not only be more open to new platforms, but they will also prioritize platforms that are highly integrated to this system.

 In short, some of the benefits: